swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

-The above example makes use of the `myself: local Player` stored property, which propagates the knowlage that the player instance stored in this property *definitely* is local, and therefore we can call non-distributed methods on it, which is useful when we need to pass it closures or other non serializable state -- as we do in the `start()` method.
+The above example makes use of the `myself: local Player` stored property, which propagates the knowledge that the player instance stored in this property *definitely* is local, and therefore we can call non-distributed methods on it, which is useful when we need to pass it closures or other non-serializable state -- as we do in the `start()` method.

 An `isolated Player` where Player is a `distributed actor` would also automatically be known to be `local`, and the `whenLocal` function could be expressed more efficiently (without needing to hop to the target actor at all):